BRISBANE CBD SERIES

-In the picture on the left above you can’t help but notice the very tall building in the background.
-This is the newly constructed skyscraper is home to the Brisbane Government offices.
+In the picture on the right above you can’t help but notice the very tall building in the background.
+This is the newly constructed skyscraper on the west side of the CBD is home to the Brisbane Government offices.
 It is currently the tallest tower in the city at 260 m.
 It will lose that title in 2019 when the Brisbane Skytower is slated to be completed.
-The residential Skytower will stand at just over 270 m tall.
+The residential Skytower (on the east side) will stand at just over 270 m tall.

-This skyscraper is so tall.
-In this photo it looks like it is sitting atop the elevator in the foreground.
-This elevator is used to take you down to the river level to access the North Quay Ferry station that you see in the photo below.
-(You walk under the motorway to access the ferry station.
-There is also a pedestrian path down there.
+This skyscraper is so tall that looks like it is sitting atop the elevator in the foreground.
+The elevator is used to take you down to the river level to access the North Quay (pronounced “key”) Ferry station that you see in the photo below.
+Most of the ferry stations were upgraded during the time that we lived in Brisbane (2013-2019).

 Brisbane CBD Peninsula

 I want to try to give you some perspective on the Brisbane CBD.
 It is a peninsula surrounded on three sides by water.
 In fact, the Brisbane River is a key feature of Brisbane and will be featured in an upcoming blog post.
-When approaching the city from downriver, the first stop is at Eagle Street on the east side (right by Friday’s Riverside on the map).
-North Quay is the last convenient ferry stop to the CBD on the west side (show by the Treasury Casino).
+When approaching the city from downriver, the first stop is at Riverside at Eagle Street on the east side (ferry icon by Stamford Plaza Brisbane on the map).
+North Quay is the last convenient ferry stop on the west side of the CBD (icon by the Treasury Casino).
 The city is easily navigated by foot and an enjoyable afternoon can be had there.
 See “CBD Street Scene”

 Brisbane City Botanical Gardens